Organizations are a shared space for teams to collaborate on workspaces in Terraform Cloud.

 The Cost Estimation page allows for enabling and disabling the cost estimation feature for all workspaces.

-» Policies and Policy Sets
+» Policy Sets

 Sentinel is an embedded policy-as-code framework that can enforce rules about Terraform runs within an organization.
 See Sentinel for more information about Sentinel, or Managing Sentinel Policies for details about these two settings pages.